Perth City Coast – Water Temperature Overview

 Sea Temperature Trends

-Over the past month, the sea water temperature has remained largely unchanged.
-Overall, the sea water temperature is within the range expected based on historical data for this month.
+Over the past month, the water temperature in the Perth City Coast has decreased by -2°C. Overall, the sea water temperature is within the range expected based on historical data for this month.

 Water Temperature and Swimming Conditions by Month